 • My early educational background was in psychology at the University of Delaware.

-•I studied Traditional Ayurvedic Medicine (TAM) externsively with Ayurvedic Vaidya and Sanskrit scholar Dr. Mana Bajra Bajracharya in Kathmandu Nepal during several sabbaticals starting in 1976, doing a lot of clinical observation as as well astranslations of Sanskrit medical concepts into understandable English.
+•I studied Traditional Ayurvedic Medicine (TAM) extensively with Ayurvedic Vaidya and Sanskrit scholar Dr. Mana Bajra Bajracharya in Kathmandu Nepal during several sabbaticals starting in 1976, doing a lot of clinical observation as as well astranslations of Sanskrit medical concepts into understandable English.
 For that work, I received a Master’s degree from Goddard College in Vermont in 1981.

 • in the early 1980s I completed the East-West course in Western herbal medicine with Drs.
 Michael and Lesley Tierra.

-• In 1986 I opened and directed Delaware’s first multi-specialty holistic health center, the Chrysalis Center, bringing together acupuncturists, nutritionists, MD’s and various other specialists.
+• In 1986 I opened and directed Delaware’s first multi-specialty holistic health center, the Chrysalis Natural Medicine Clinic, bringing together acupuncturists, nutritionists, MD’s and various other specialists.
 During that time I also created, published and edited the Journal of Well-Being for about 10 years.
 (Note: the JWB stopped publication in 1996, but a few of its hundreds of articles,interviews and humor pieces can be found reprinted here, and here and here and here and here and here).

 • My beautiful wife and Chinese medicine teacher is a doctor of Traditional Chinese Medicine (TCM) trained in Sichuan province at the West China University of Medical Sciences and the Chengdu University of TCM, where she also was an assistant professor.
 As an aside, The Chengdu University is one of China’s best.
 Mao himself allowed two important Chengdu University doctors (Li Shizhi and Peng Luxiang) to treat him with herbs and acupuncture when he fell ill during the Great Leap Forward conference in Chengdu in 1957.
 Naixin also taught TCM in England, Switzerland and Germany, and for a short while she was the personal TCM doctor for the family of Presiden Mubarak at the Zagazig Hospital in Cairo, Egypt.